SeqWare/seqware/seqware-distribution/docs/site/content/index.md

 interpretation by users.
 See the "<a href="/about/">About SeqWare</a>" and the "<a href="/docs/1-introduction/">Introduction to SeqWare</a>" documents for more details.
 The "<a href="/docs/">Documentation</a>" pages show how to install and use SeqWare.
-In particular, we recommend new users beging with the three getting started guide found in the documentation section and linked to below.</p>
+In particular, we recommend new users begin with the three getting started guide found in the documentation section and linked to below.</p>

 <table>